What is the Hybrid Work Model and how to get it right in 2022?

 - Technology Upgrades

 A hybrid model will be a major change for many companies.
 It needs a technology upgrade to facilitate working from anywhere.
 Apart from security technology, companies also need to invest in virtual collaboration and communication tools.
+You will also need to create a robust BYOD management policy to support employees’ personal computing devices.

 Creating a culture where everyone can work from anywhere